Comparing pixel diff vs structural diff for GIS overlays

 Deterministic Configuration & CI/CD Integration

 Establishing a deterministic map testing pipeline requires strict environment control at the infrastructure level.
-DevOps operators should containerize test runners with pinned browser versions, standardized OS font packages, and locked tile cache directories.
+Containerize test runners with pinned browser versions, standardized OS font packages, and locked tile cache directories.
 For vector tile testing, enforce Cache-Control: max-age=0, must-revalidate during test execution to prevent stale baseline comparisons.
 When testing WMS endpoints, append a deterministic TIME or ELEVATION parameter rather than relying on dynamic server timestamps.

 Viewport configuration must be exact.
 Use integer pixel dimensions that align with tile grid boundaries: